The Rivers of Cooktown – Endeavour, Annan, Bloomfield and McIvor.

 The Endeavour River was named by Captain James Cook who in 1770 hauled his damaged boat ‘The Endeavour’ into the river to repair it after it had sprung a leak on the reef.
 He stayed 7 weeks and made the most of his stay.
 The Endeavour is the only river to be named by Cook.

-The Endeavour river starts at the port of Cooktown and meanders north past the communities of Marton, Endeavour Valley and beyond.
-The Endeavour is diverse.
-Wide at the mouth, progressing northwards it is lined with over 25 species of mangroves; it then branches and changes dramatically to narrow creeks lined with palms and rainforest flora.
+The Endeavour River starts at the port of Cooktown and meanders north past the communities of Marton, Endeavour Valley and beyond.
+The Endeavour is diverse; wide at the mouth and progressing northwards is lined with over 25 species of mangroves.
+It then branches and changes dramatically to narrow creeks lined with palms and rainforest flora.

 Some excellent fishing can be found in the North Arm, casting lures to the numerous snags and fallen giants of the Rainforest that litter the waterway.
 Barramundi are probably the predominant species, but jacks, fingermark, trevally, barracuda and sharks could show up at any time.

 A day spent fishing the North Arm whilst being silently manoeuvred around by electric motor enjoying all of nature’s little jewels is a day you’ll never forget and if the fish are really on it doesn’t get any better.
 Remember, it’s not just the fishing, it’s where you’re fishing.
 A commercial fishery would never compare to this.
 A truly wild and beautiful place.

 The Annan is situated 5 minutes south of Cooktown.
 The Annan is a shorter estuarine system than the Endeavour and subtly different.
 Barra fishing can be had up and down the river and out into the mouth at Walker Bay where some big saltwater barra can be had both on lures, fly and liveys.
 Big jacks and fingermark are a common catch plus all your usual queenfish, trevally’s etc.